pierrexyz/pybird/README.md

 ## Installation
 PyBird is pip-installable.
-Just clone the repo, and install it as a Python package in development mode so your changes will be immediately available:
+Just clone the repo, and install it as a Python package using `pip`:
 ```
 git clone https://github.com/pierrexyz/pybird.git
+cd pybird
-pip install --editable pybird --upgrade
+pip install .
 ```
 That's it, now you can simply `import pybird` from wherever in your projects.